cj-mills/christianjmills/_posts/2020-11-10-Barracuda-PoseNet-Tutorial-4.md

 ### Calculate Key Point Positions

 Now we can calculate the estimated key point locations relative to the source `videoTexture`.
 We'll first extract the output  from the `Tuple` returned by `LocateKeyPointIndex()`.
 The offset vectors are based on the `inputImage` resolution so we'll scale the `(x,y)` coordinates by the `stride` before adding them.
 We'll then scale the coordinates up to the source `videoTexture`.

-Only the X-axis position is scaled by the `unsqueezeValue`.
+Only the x-axis position is scaled by the `unsqueezeValue`.
+This is specific to our current `videoTexture` aspect ratio.
+I will cover a more dynamic approach in a later post.

 ![calculate_position](\images\barracuda-posenet-tutorial\calculate_position_2.png)